A World for Everyone

 For the nature aficionado, there are bugs and fish galore to catch.
 You can also plant, chop down, and replant trees as your arborist heart desires.
 Additionally, there is much to discover (in some AC games) concerning the growth and breeding of flowers, and there are plenty of seashells, plus an opportunity for growing profitable turnips and fruits of all sorts.
 You can get as garden-happy as you wish!

 For the home decorator, most of the game's world is your oyster.
-Collect all the same furniture to design beautiful matchy-matchy rooms (and delight the Happy Room Academy committee), winning you bonus points and increasing your luck in-game.
+Collect all the same furniture and its matching carpet and wallpaper to design beautiful matchy-matchy rooms (and delight the Happy Room Academy committee), winning you bonus points and increasing your luck in-game.
 Alternatively, you could wave bye-bye to their restrictions and just put in what furniture you love best, because non-conformity is cool, yo.
 You can also buy bigger room sizes and add new rooms to your house as you pay off your mortgages to Nook!

 For the music lover, you can acquire songs once a week on Saturday nights by going and listening to the friendly traveling canine musician K. K. Slider.
-Then you can listen to them any time back at your house by putting them in your tape player, CD player, or stereo system, depending on how fancy you want to get.
-(You start out with a tape player in your house.)
+Then you can listen to them any time back at your house by putting them in your stereo, which can manifest as a tape player, CD player, or large stereo with speakers.
+(You start out with a tape player in your house in all Animal Crossing games except for New Leaf so far.)
 Also, you can edit your town tune if you fancy yourself a composer (or just want to customize your town's song)!

 For the social butterfly, there are lots of town events and holidays that roll by with the seasons, plus many special characters that serve your town or come to visit your town on a fairly regular basis.
 Chat each character up when you see them, and participate in the events...and don't forget to talk to the mayor to get some neat event swag to take home and enjoy!
-Also, talking with all your town's villagers every day is a great pastime as well.
+Also, talking with all your town's villagers every day is a great pastime as well, since you can learn what errands you can run for villagers, what items they might be looking for, etc.

 For the one with wanderlust, the Animal Crossing games will occasionally give you the option to travel to an exotic island paradise or the city.
 But all AC games will allow you to visit other users' towns, swap items, talk to new villagers, get exotic fruit/new furniture to take home, etc. Check out all the locations here!